yahoo/fili/docs/rfc/luthier-design.md

 Map<String, JsonNode>>` that maps names to configuration objects.
 We'll need one for logical tables, physical tables, dimensions, metrics, search providers and key value stores.
-We'll need to inject these dictionaries into the `ResourceDictionaries` object, and make sure the `ResourceFactories` have access to the `ResourceDictionaries`.
+We'll need to inject these dictionaries into the `ResourceDictionaries` object, and make sure the `LuthierIndustrialPark` have access to the `ResourceDictionaries`.

 It will iterate over the table configuration, and build